athar2020/athar2020/README.md

-- 👋 Hi, I’m @athar2020
+- 👋 Hi, I’m Athar Daif
 - 👀 I’m interested in app dvelopment
 - 🌱 I’m currently learning android development
 - 💞️ I’m looking to collaborate with android developers
-- ⚡ Fun fact: I love weight lifting :)
+- ⚡ Fun fact: I love weight lifting

 <!---
 athar2020/athar2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.